BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

 1. Wrap the envelope.
 2. Encrypt the envelope.
 3. Shard the encryption key into multiple shares.
-4. Attach each shard to a separate version of the encrypted data as an assertion.
+4. Attach each share to a separate version of the encrypted data as an assertion.

 Here is what Sam's wrapped envelope looks like:
 ```